andreas0x41/coding-tutorial-obsidian/content/Python/1 General/4 Comment.md

 # Questions
-- [ ] Explain comments in your own words?
+- [ ] Explain comments in your own words.
 - [ ] What is the purpose of comments?
 - [ ] When should you write a comment?
 - [ ] Explain single line comments.